FredrikNM/Fys3150/README.md

 If you are familiar with python there is a link below so you can download the code for
 the animation, and drag the picture around in different angles.
-You could also see some
+You could then see some
 planets which we dont see here, Neptune and Uranus, and simulate it for a longer period.
 <p align="center">
   <img src="Solar_system.gif">